Drive-Thru Recycling Location: 2710 Chanticleer Avenue, Santa Cruz CA 95065, click here for map. Last entrance, look for the “Recycle Here” sign.

 E-Waste accepted (working or not) – Bring to the blue e-waste building at the first entrance (pictured below).

 We accept all computers, TVs, electronics and appliances free of charge at our e-waste/e-cycle center, the blue buildings at first entrance.
 We accept all of the following:

-- Electronics – computers and peripherals, printers, TVs*, monitors, cell phones, audio and video components, amplifiers, speakers, VHS/DVD/CD players, microphones, mixers, etc. *Please note that DLP (Digital Light Processing rear projection) TVs are considered hazmat and are subject to a $30 processing fee.
+- Electronics – computers and peripherals, printers, TVs*, monitors, cell phones, audio and video components, amplifiers, speakers (non-particle board), VHS/DVD/CD players, microphones, mixers, etc. NOTE: due to market conditions we may not be able to accept home plastic phones systems and other mostly plastic items.

 - Appliances – appliances large and small, including refrigerators, freezers, washers, dryers, trash compactors, air conditioners, toasters, microwave ovens, etc. We can not accept non-working small plastic appliances (though we may be able to repair some models).
 Items that are typically not recyclable include plastic fans, hand held hair dryers, home phones, adding machines, video game controllers, coffee makers, air purifiers, modems, humidifiers, etc.

-- Non-ferrous metals – including copper, lead, nickel, tin, titanium and zinc, and alloys such as brass.
+- We accept all Non-Ferrous metals – including copper, lead, nickel, tin, titanium and zinc, and alloys such as brass.

 Drive-Thru Recycling Center – the following items correspond to bin locations as you enter our recycling drop off area, last entrance (look for RECYCLE sign).